guybaryosef/cooper_compilers/README.md

 Building a compiler for the C programming language.

-## Assignment 3 Todo:
+## Assignment 4 Todo:
-* Incorporate symbol table into parser.
+* Build grammar and AST nodes for rest of statement functionality.
+* Construct data storage of list of statements (compound statements).
+This will be used to group functions together and such).
-* Build functionality to print out the symbol table entires as they appear in similar format to AST nodes being printed.
+* Update expression ASTs to resolve identifiers through the symbol table, and update their printing format to reflect this.
-* Build grammar for C declarations and finish up SIZEOF and casting expressions.

 #### Status and next on the agenda:
-* Stretch goals.
+* building grammar for C statements.
+* with test cases as comparison, design print format for label statements, while, do-while, and for loops,

 ##### Stretch goals:
 * Implement function prototypes & function arguments.
 * Implement enums.
 * Implement struct bit fields.
+* Implement initialized declarators.